mobassir94/Chest-Reader--Deep-Learning-powered-Web-App--/README.md

 References :
 i have used this notebook's work in my app(since it is publicly available) : https://www.kaggle.com/kmader/tensorflow-data-keras-for-tuberculosis

-thanks to Dr. Kevin Mader : https://databricks.com/speaker/kevin-mader for making the dataset publicly available and putting so much efforts on it
+thanks to Dr. Kevin Mader : https://databricks.com/speaker/kevin-mader for making the dataset publicly available and putting so much effort on it